apatel20/Grade-Course-Calculator/README.md

-# Welcome to my Course Grade Calculator
+# Welcome to my Music Tracker

 ## Project Description
 This project makes it very simple to calculate your current grade in a course that has course weights